-Covers the fundamentals of soccer and basic conditioning.
+Provides a group setting and instruction for conditioning and participation in the fundamental skills of soccer.
 F, W, Sp

 PE185GJ,GK,GL Golf-Beginning, Intermediate, Advanced

 Offers training for the beginning to advanced golfer.
 Emphasizes the development of basic swing fundamentals.
 Students who have mastered the fundamentals will be allowed optional playing days.
 Also emphasizes proper golf etiquette, rules, and playing procedures.
 F, W, Sp, Su